mweglowski/visual-time-series-forecasting/README.md

 ## Data Preparation

+### Some financial context
+* Open: The price at which the asset started trading when the market opened for that specific day.
+* Close: The final price at which the asset traded when the market closed for the day. **correct since it is adjusted close by default probably**
+Quant Context: In crypto, markets trade 24/7, so "Open" and "Close" are just tied to midnight UTC.
+For traditional stocks, it represents the formal market hours (e.g., 9:30 AM to 4:00 PM EST). **DIVE DEEPER**
+* High: The absolute highest price that someone paid for the asset during that single day.
+* Low: The absolute lowest price reached during that day.
+Quant Context: Together with Open and Close, these four metrics make up OHLC data.
+They are used to draw the classic vertical "candlestick" charts you see on trading screens. **DIVE DEEPER**
+* Volume: The total number of units (e.g., shares of stock or total Bitcoins) traded between buyers and sellers during that day.
+Quant Context: High volume means a price movement has strong backing and institutional interest.
+Low volume often means a trend is weak or a false breakout. **DIVE DEEPER**
+> We will be using only `Close` column

 ### Data Source
 Data has been fetched using `yfinance` library.
 Assets related to `BTC-USD` were downloaded from period 2016-06-01 -> 2026-06-01 which gave **3652** days and for `^GSPC` from the total beginning to 2026-06-01 which were approximately from after half a year from 1926-06-01, which gave in total about 100 years of data, exactly **24719** days.